-- A Flower Festival and Concert at St. Andrew’s Church in aid of The Children’s Trust and NSPCC – open on Friday, Saturday and Sunday, and with cream teas and a cake stall on Sunday.
+- St. Andrew’s Concert & Flower Festival in aid of The Children’s Trust and NSPCC – open on Friday, Saturday and Sunday, and with cream teas and a cake stall on Sunday.

 - The Kingswood Lawn Tennis Club ran a tournament on Tuesday 5th June.

 Support for the Queen’s Diamond Jubilee in celebrations was magnificent, and residents participated in large numbers in all aspects of the weekend – from a Concert and Flower Festival in St Andrews Church, to Open Gardens, a Street Party and a Tennis Competition and hog roast.
 Attendance at the Street Party was beyond the organisers’ wildest dreams – with around 2,000 adults, plus children, who enjoyed music, food and drink, stalls, competitions and many other activities for all ages.

 The community was not only been able to enjoy themselves throughout the weekend but were also to be able to reach out and help others – and as a result of the weekend the village were able to donate a total of £9239.27 to the two chosen charities, The Children’s Trust and the NSPCC.
 This was presented to representatives of the two charities by the chairman of the organising committee, Councillor Simon Parnall.